Soldier, immigrant from Ghana, died rescuing neighbors in Bronx fire

 "I knew from the moment I met him his heart was as big as our National Guard family," Martinez-Ortiz said.
 "He was ready to serve our nation and community.
 Pfc.
 Mensah was the embodiment of what our Army values stand for."

-Mensah, 28, was stationed in Virginia, his father said.
+Mensah, 28, was stationed in Virginia.
+He had come to the US about five years ago with the dream of joining the Army, his family said.

 A private first class in the New York National Guard, he had just graduated from boot camp after starting basic training in the fall, spokesman Eric Durr said.
 He was slated to go to advanced individual training in 2018.
 He was training to be a military police officer, a role that offers a variety of potential responsibilities, from garrison law enforcement to security in the field.